-Commencement takes place on Saturday, May 18, in the Park Center Alumni Arena.
+All ceremonies are located in the Park Center Alumni Arena.
+Commencement takes place on Saturday, May 14.
 Graduates have their choice of attending either the morning or afternoon ceremony:

 In case of an emergency, flag a marshal, student usher or a university police officer and proceed to the nearest exit in an orderly manner.

 Faculty and staff marshals, student ushers and university police officers are available at all times for assistance and information.
-Faculty and staff marshals will be wearing Commencement regalia, the student ushers will be in polo shirts and khaki pants, and University Police officers will be in full uniform.
+Faculty and staff marshals will be wearing Commencement regalia, the student ushers will be in polo shirts and khaki pants, and university police officers will be in full uniform.